LIMHOF Celebrates its 2019 Music Scholarship Class

 Natalie Lizardo will graduate from Long Island City High School in Astoria and attend Brooklyn College in the fall.
 She will major Musical Performance.

 Alexander Tasopoulos, Natalie’s Orchestra and Guitar teacher explained ”although she has been playing the double bass for less than three years, she has developed significant skills allowing her to play pieces from composers such as Mahler, Beethoven and Ravel.
 She is intrinsically motivated and intensely focused in the practice room every Saturday.
 During work for the production of an annual student musical, she played four different instruments in order to fill all the missing parts in the pit orchestra.
 In our school she is known as one of the go-to musicians and artists.”

 For more information on this award, the winners or Education scholarships and grants offered by LIMHOF please visit www.limusichalloffame.org/scholarshipsgrants/ or contact LIMHOF’s Board Member for Community Outreach, Kelly Leung at (516) 938-1626 or email@example.com.

-Founded in 2004, the Long Island Music Hall of Fame is a 501(c) (3) organization dedicated to the idea that Long Island’s musical heritage is an important resource to be celebrated and preserved for future generations.
+Founded in 2004, the Long Island Music and Entertainment Hall of Fame is a 501(c) (3) organization dedicated to the idea that Long Island’s musical heritage is an important resource to be celebrated and preserved for future generations.
 The organization, which encompasses New York State’s Nassau, Suffolk, Queens, and Kings (Brooklyn) Counties, was created as a place of community that inspires and explores Long Island music in all its forms.
 To date, the organization has inducted more than 100 musicians and music industry executives, and also offers education programs and scholarships to Long Island students, sponsors the Long Island Sound Award, and features traveling educational exhibits, including a state-of-the-art mobile museum.
-Visit their website at http://www.limusichalloffame.org/.
+Visit their website at https://www.limusichalloffame.org/.